daniltrunin/daniltrunin/README.md

 <h3 align="left">Hi, I'm Daniil</h2>
 <h3 align="left">A frontend React developer from Orenburg, Russia</h3>
+<h4 align="left">Looking for opportunities as a Frontend Software Developer.
+Skilled in React, JavaScript, and modern web technologies.</h4>

 🔭 I’m currently working on **a web application to create and make giveaways in the Telegram**

-🌱 I’m currently diving more into **React, Redux, after that I'm going to focus on a Typescript, and after that I'm going to cover everything about creating my own auto-tests**
+🌱 Diving more into **React, Redux, after that I'm going to focus on a Typescript, and after that I'm going to cover everything about creating my own auto-tests**

 👯 I’m looking to collaborate on **some interesting big and small projects with others as a frontend developer.
 I'm very friendly and hungry for new projects to make and new technologies to learn.**